 I continued to walk the wrong path as a new Christian.
 I had also started going out with a Christian guy, prior to my baptism.
 It became apparent very quickly that we weren’t right for each other, but I kept thinking “it was me” as usual.

-I would forget to ask for God’s guidance with the situations that I was facing yet cry out His name at the last second.
-Yet God was always walking with me, trying to show me the right way – I just wasn’t listening!
+I would forget to ask for God’s guidance with the situations that I was facing, yet cry out His name at the last second.
+But, God was always walking with me, trying to show me the right way – I just wasn’t listening!